bacorli2/scrna_workshop/README.md

 **Course Overview**: This one-day short course is designed to provide participants with practical skills in bioinformatics and statistical methods for the analysis of single-cell RNA sequencing (scRNA-seq) data.
 The course will cover key steps in scRNA-seq analysis using popular software packages, with a focus on data preprocessing, quality control, dimensionality reduction, clustering, and differential expression analysis.

 **Instructors:**
-Dr. Bruce Corliss, Research Bioinformtician
+Dr. Bruce Corliss, Research Bioinformatician
 Dr. Allison Dickey, Research Associate

 **Target Audience**: Biologists, bioinformaticians, and researchers interested in single-cell RNA sequencing data analysis.